-There is provision in the Act for premises licensed to sell alcohol for consumption on the premises to automatically have 2 gaming machines of categories C and/or D. The premises licence holders merely need to notify the Licensing Authority.
-The Licensing Authority can remove the automatic authorisation in respect of any particular premises if:
+There is provision in the Act for premises licensed to sell alcohol for consumption on the premises to automatically have 2 gaming machines of categories C and/or D. The premises merely need to notify the licensing authority.
+The licensing authority can remove the automatic authorisation in respect of any particular premises if:

-- provision of the machines is not reasonably consistent with the pursuit of the licensing objectives; - gaming has taken place on the premises that breaches a condition of section 282 of the Gambling Act 2005; - the premises are mainly used for gaming; or - an offence under the Gambling Act 2005 has been committed on the premises.
+- provision of the machines is not reasonably consistent with the pursuit of the licensing objectives; - gaming has taken place on the premises that breaches a condition of section 282 of the Gambling Act 2005 (i.e. that written notice has been provided to the licensing authority, that a fee has been provided and that any relevant code of practice issued by the Gambling Commission about the location and operation of the machine has been complied with) - the premises are mainly used for gaming; or - an offence under the Gambling Act 2005 has been committed on the premises.

-If a premises wishes to have more than 2 machines, then it needs to apply for a permit and the Licensing Authority will consider that application based upon the licensing objectives, any guidance issued by the Gambling Commission issued under Section 25 of the Gambling Act 2005, and "such matters as they think relevant."
-This Licensing Authority considers that "such matters" will be decided on a case by case basis but generally there will be regard to the need to protect children and vulnerable persons from being harmed or being exploited by gambling and will expect the applicant to satisfy the authority that there will be sufficient measures to ensure that under 18 year olds do not have access to the adult only gaming machines.
+If a premises wishes to have more than 2 machines, then it needs to apply for a permit and the licensing authority must consider that application based upon the licensing objectives, any guidance issued by the Gambling Commission issued under Section 25 of the Gambling Act 2005, and "such matters as they think relevant."
+This licensing authority considers that "such matters" will be decided on a case by case basis but generally there will be regard to the need to protect children and vulnerable persons from being harmed or being exploited by gambling and will expect the applicant to satisfy the authority that there will be sufficient measures to ensure that under 18 year olds do not have access to the adult only gaming machines.

-Measures which will satisfy the Licensing Authority that there will be no access may include the adult machines being in sight of the bar or in the sight of staff that will monitor that the machines are not being used by those under 18 years old.
+Measures which will satisfy this authority that there will be no access may include the adult machines being in sight of the bar or in the sight of staff that will monitor that the machines are not being used by those under 18 years old.
 Notices and signage may also help.
 As regards the protection of vulnerable persons applicants may wish to consider the provision of information leaflets/helpline numbers for organisations such as GamCare.

-It should be noted that the Licensing Authority can decide to grant the application with a smaller number of machines and/or a different category of machines than that applied for.
+It should be noted that the licensing authority can decide to grant the application with a smaller number of machines and/or a different category of machines than that applied for.
 Conditions (other than these) cannot be attached.